JoseMMorales/Grid-Layouts/README.md

 # Grid-Layouts

 Very funny and enjoyable repo I have to say...
 [GRID](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) is the new guy in CSS to build your responsive websites up, it gives you totally freedom to leave old style CSS behind (floats and so on...).
-Based on 2 dimensional system, handling columns and rows from parent containers till children elements.
+Based on 2 dimensional system, handling columns and rows from parent containers to children elements.

 NOTE!!
-All CSS StyleSheet has been embedded to each HTML file to improve understanding on each layout.
+All CSS StyleSheet has been embedded to each HTML file to improve the understanding on each layout.

 ## What I did in each Layout:
 ### **1.Basic Structure**